ayondeep/marketplace/ReadMe.md

 - What would you change in the exercise and/or process?
 I liked the exercise overall.
 Some hints on expected level of validation and test code coverage would have been helpful.
-Also, any expectation for API versioning and security would he helpful.
-Currently, I assumed versioning and security are not a requirement.
+Also, any expectation for API versioning and security would have been helpful.
+Currently, I assumed versioning and security are not required.